About John

 Speck Electronics Channel Strip

-For my live acoustic rig, I use a Speck Electronics MicPre/DI pream coupled with a Speck 4-band parametric EQ.
-The unit gives a ton of super clean gain with a lot of headroom, and the eq is like a surgical instrument, enabling me to notch out the nasty frequencies from the acoustic guitar pickup (i have yet to hear a picup on an acoustic guitar that actually makes it sound like an acoustic guitar), and deal with room-by-room oddities that cause boominess, feedback, or other problems.
+For my live acoustic rig (left), I use a Speck Electronics MicPre/DI preamp coupled with a Speck 4-band parametric EQ -- add the RNC to smooth things out, add a little reverb from the Lexicon, and we're off to the races!
+The preamp/DI gives a ton of super clean gain with a lot of headroom, and the eq is like a surgical instrument, and helps me notch out the nasty frequencies from the acoustic guitar pickup (I have yet to hear a pickup on an acoustic guitar that actually sounds like an acoustic guitar without at least a little notch filtering), and deal with room-by-room oddities that cause boominess, feedback, or other problems.
 I also use this strip in the studio for micing the guitar and vocals.
+The photo at the left also shows the RNP sitting up on the board, which I use to provide phantom power and a gain stage for my vocal mic and a guitar mic for the Gibson L50, which doesn't have a pickup (I typically mic it with a small cap condenser like the Geffel MV692 or the AT4051).

 FMR Audio RNC

-I use this compressor on my acoustic guitar in "Super Nice" mode (similar to dbx's soft knee compression) to smooth out the sound and take care of the transients.
+I use this compressor with the Speck channel strip in my acoustic guitar signal chain in "Super Nice" mode (similar to dbx's soft knee compression) to smooth out the sound and take care of the transients.
 Very musical, no pumping, and completely transparent.
+In the studio, it's got range and can do everything from transaprent leveling to distressor style signal smashing.

 Lexicon MPX 100

-Look no further for a multi effects unit.
-This thing has everything I need, which is admittedly not that much.
+Super flexible digital multi effects unit.
+This thing has everything I need (admittedly not that much).
 A reverb that doesn't sound like I'm playing through a tin can, and a rich, smooth delay (with "tap" tempo).
-I'm sure the chorus, flange, and gate sounds are good too, but I've never really had occasion to bother using them.
+I'm guessing the chorus, flange, and gate sounds are good too, but I've never really had occasion to bother using them.
+Currently this unit lives full time in my acoustic rack, but when I didn't have a dedicated rig for playing acoustic, I used it quite a bit in my recording rack -- all the reverb sounds on my electric guitar tracks and on vocals on the King Harvest recordings came out of the Lex.

 Sign up to receive email updates regarding john's music and schedule of events